 Here at Santevia HQ, we are firm believers of saving the best for last, which is why we put mineralized, alkaline water at the end of our top alkaline drinks list.
 Mineralized water is the healthiest (and simplest) alkaline drink on the market!
 The Santevia pitcher filters out a host of contaminants including chlorine, aluminum, copper, and lead.
-Say goodbye to harmful heavy metals and disinfectants, and hello to pH balanced water that will aid your body in maintaining a healthy pH and lead to improved overall health.
+Say goodbye to harmful heavy metals and disinfectants, and hello to pH balanced water that will aid your body in maintaining a healthy pH.

 Top Alkaline Foods

 Popeye isn’t the only one who can enjoy spinach on a daily basis!
 Spinach is packed with essential vitamins and minerals, making it the most alkaline food on our list.
 It’s low in saturated fats and cholesterol and is an amazing source of niacin, dietary fiber, protein, and Vitamin A, C, E, and K. Not sold yet?
 It’s also high in Thiamin, Riboflavin, Vitamin B6, Folate, Calcium, Iron, and Magnesium.
 (All alkaline-forming minerals!)
 Studies show that spinach is a powerful antioxidant and aids in different types of cancer prevention.